deadpixi/libtmt/README.rst

 Major Features and Advantages
 =============================

+Works Out-of-the-Box
+    libtmt emulates a well-known terminal type (`mach` and/or `mach-color`), the definitions of which have been in the terminfo database since 1998.
+There's no need to install a custom terminfo entry.
+    There's no claiming to be an xterm but only emulating a small subset of its features.
+Any program using terminfo works automatically: this includes vim, emacs, mc, cmus, nano, nethack, ...

 Portable
     Written in pure C99.
     Optionally, the POSIX-mandated `wcwidth` function can be used, which provides minimal support for combining characters.

 Small
-    Only 500 lines of C, including comments and whitespace.
+    Less than 500 lines of C, including comments and whitespace.

 Free
     Released under a BSD-style license, free for commercial and